codeware-tech/music-beat/README.md

 Music Beat is an online radio station dedicated to bringing you the best in music, entertainment, and more.
 We strive to create a unique and enjoyable listening experience for our audience.<br><br>

 <b>How to Listen</b><br>
-Tune in to Music Beat by visiting our website at https://music.digi-tech.live.
-Listen to high-quality music streams, engaging shows, and entertaining content from the comfort of your own device.
+Tune in to Music Beat by visiting our website at https://music.digi-tech.live. <br>Listen to high-quality music streams, engaging shows, and entertaining content from the comfort of your own device.

 <b>Features</b><br>
 <ul>